Discover the best soul food offerings available from Harlem restaurants

 Ready to find out more about living in Harlem?
 A coliving home in this vibrant area may be exactly what you’re looking for.
 Not too far from Brooklyn or Downtown Manhattan, this community has amazing housing options.

-The Heritage by Common is great for those looking to live near Central Park and Common Clark is an ideal option for those looking to live just a few blocks from the river.
+The Heritage by Common is great for those looking to live near Central Park and Common Hamilton is an ideal option for those looking to live just a few blocks from the river.
 You can enjoy living in Harlem for an attainable price by renting a private room in a beautiful, shared suite within a friendly home.
 Explore coliving spaces in Harlem today.